How To Fix Egg Damaged Car Paint

 After polishing with No. 1 Clean & Polish, polish the surface with No. 2 One Step Polish.
 Paint Polish is a finer grade polish and will enhance the depth and gloss of your paint.
 After polishing, the surface should look significantly improved with the majority of the defect removed.

 After polishing the paint, you need to seal the finish with a protective layer of wax.
 Apply No. 3 Polish & Wax with a foam applicator pad to protect the paint against oxidation, UV rays, bird droppings, acid rain, road grime and from any future egg attacks (if you should be so unfortunate).
-Read our guide to applying car wax for more detailed information.

 Of course there's no way to prevent someone from throwing eggs at your car.
 However, be sure to regularly apply wax to your car to slow down the effects of eggs but also everyday contaminants like bird droppings, tree sap and road grime which can also cause damage to your paint.
 Proper car care protection and timing is everything.
 Polish and wax your car twice a year if you have a daily driver.
 Even though it lasts between four and six months, you can apply Glanz Wax more often to ensure sufficient protection.